The previous article in this series is Gleaning Genitive Gems

 - Early Christian authors writing in Greek continued to use these normal conventions for expressing the “faith of” someone.
 Below are literal translations.

-Epistle of Barnabas 1:6 “the beginning and ending of our faith”
+Epistle of Barnabas 1:6 “the beginning and ending of faith of us”

-Epistle of Barnabas 2:2 “the aids of our faith”
+Epistle of Barnabas 2:2 “the aids of faith of us”

-Ignatius’ To The Philadelphians 1:2 “steadfast root of your faith”
+Polycarp To The Philippians chapter 1:2 “steadfast root of the faith of you”

-Didache 16:2 “the whole time of your faith”
+Didache 16:2 “the whole time of the faith of you”

 In Which Category Do The “Faith Of Christ” Texts Belong?